 Once rice is ready, pour saffron water onto rice.
 Cover the pot of rice with the lid and leave it aside.

 Marinate chicken with yoghurt for at least 30 minutes.
 Then, use the rest of the ghee to sauté all spices listed in B (garlic, ginger and chopped red onions) at low heat until fragrant.

 Stir in tomatoes and knotted pandan leaf and saute for 3 minutes or until tomatoes are slightly softer.

-Add in marinated chicken pieces (removing as much yoghurt as possible) and coat them evenly with spices.
+Add in marinated chicken pieces (removing as much yoghurt as possible) and coat them evenly with the spices.
 Add enough water to cover chicken pieces and increase heat to the highest.
-Then, add yoghurt which was removed from chicken pieces, into the pot and stir well.
+Then, add yoghurt which was removed from chicken pieces and stir well.
 Once curry boils, reduce heat and let it simmer for at least 20 minutes or until chicken is cooked.
 Add salt and sugar to taste.